slaffer-au/vx_vagrant_clag_demo/README.md

 #### Prerequisites
-  * VirutalBox must be installed
+  * VirutalBox must be installed.
     * https://www.virtualbox.org/
-  * Vagrant must be installed
+  * Vagrant must be installed.
     * https://www.vagrantup.com/
-  * Ansible must be installed
+  * Ansible must be installed.
     * http://www.ansible.com/
-  * The Cumulus Linux module for Ansible must be installed
+  * The Cumulus Linux module for Ansible must be installed.
     * Once Ansible is installed, this is achieved with the command "ansible-galaxy install cumulus.CumulusLinux"